MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-not-equalsfunction.md

 ---
 # series_not_equals()

-Calculates the element-wise not equal [ `!=` ] logic operation of two numeric series inputs.
+Calculates the element-wise not equals (`!=`) logic operation of two numeric series inputs.

 **Syntax**